murphyhjohn/IBC-subtype-survival/README.md

     -   494 people are dead of another cause, exclude from analysis

     -   Now everyone in the analysis is either alive or dead due to cancer

+# Table 1

+Clinicopatheological characteristics stratified by breast cancer subtype

+# Table 2

+Clinicopatheological characteristics stratified by survival

+* somehow we need to account for the fact that not everyone starts at the same time